bids-standard/bids-specification/src/05-derivatives/01-introduction.md

 [Storage of derived datasets][storage], and dataset-level metadata is included in [Derived dataset and pipeline description][derived-dataset-description].

-Try this: Sub-directory
-Sub-directories
-folder
-Folder
-This is jsut a normal typo

 ## Metadata conventions

 -   Unless specified otherwise, individual sidecar JSON files and all metadata